 Expressive Arts Therapy Examples

-EXA is an evolving field of therapy and may look differently depending on the therapist and client.
+Expressive arts therapy is an evolving field of therapy and may look differently depending on the therapist and client.

 Here are three specific examples of how the expressive arts may be incorporated into a therapy session:

 Kylie is a 45-year-old, biracial, cis-gendered woman.
-Three months ago Kylie experienced serious illness that required hospitalization and since that time she has expressed feeling on edge, difficulty sleeping, and nightmares related to illness.
+Three months ago Kylie experienced a serious illness that required hospitalization and since that time she has expressed feeling on edge, difficulty sleeping, and nightmares related to illness.
 An EXA therapist may support Kylie in first sharing as much or as little of her experience through creative expression.
 In this case, Kylie chooses painting as she finds the texture and movement of brush strokes soothing.
 An EXA therapist may validate the client’s feelings and explore with the client different elements of her painting to better understand her experience.
 An EXA therapist may also invite the client to title her artwork.
 In this case, Kylie names her artwork “The Storm.”

 In subsequent sessions, the EXA therapist may utilize the metaphor identified in Kylie’s title, and invite Kylie to create another piece of art that represents shelter from the metaphorical storm.
 Through this process, the EXA therapist is helping Kylie experience a feeling of calm and identify a safe place in her imagination, and may then talk with Kylie about accessing that space in her imagination when she has difficulty sleeping or feels on edge.